aambi04/hadoop_assignments/assignment6/README.md

 ### What is the approximate date range of the data?
 <some of these dates are outliers and should be disregarded>
+Looking at the histogram with bin-type equal to year, we see the date range is from 1969-2044!

 ### Which month had the most emails sent by enron employees?
 <this will require a select and before the histogram>
+2001-10 had 37107 emails

 ### What is the frequency of enron only emails referencing happy hour?
 <consider both the subject and body>